pamelafox/azure-openai-structured-outputs/README.md

 <!--
 ---
-name: Azure OpenAI resource with keyless auth (Python)
+name: Entity extraction with Azure OpenAI structured outputs
-description: Provision an Azure OpenAI resource with keyless authentication and use the Python OpenAI SDK to connect to it.
+description: Use Azure OpenAI structured outputs and the openai Python SDK to extract details from images, GitHub issues, PDFs, and more.
 languages:
 - python
 - bicep